Ford 3.0 V6 Vulcan Engine Problems and Reliability

 Oil Leaks

 We did see many oil pan gasket leaks from this engine.
-There was an upgraded gasket that was available from Ford.
+An upgraded gasket was available from Ford.

 Performance

-Ford 3.0 V6 Vulcan Engine is no great powerhouse but has excellent fuel economy, 23 cities and 27 highways.
+The Ford 3.0 V6 Vulcan Engine is no great powerhouse but has excellent fuel economy, 23 cities, and 27 highways.
 It had a cast-iron block and heads.
-The lower intake manifold was aluminum, and the upper Intake was aluminum.
+The lower intake manifold and upper Intake were aluminum.
 As you can imagine, it was built pretty strong compared to what came later.

 Aftermarket Oil Filter Issue

-One issue that did cause quite a stir was the FL400 oil filter.
-Ford provided a training class on oil filters—from the training center in St Louis, Missouri, where Ford master engine repair training was performed.
+One issue that caused quite a stir was the FL400 oil filter.
+Ford provided a training class on oil filters from the training center in St Louis, Missouri, where Ford master engine repair training was performed.
 Manufacturer and quality aftermarket oil filters have pressure relief bypass valves.
 If that filter gets restricted, it can bypass oil and allow the engine to receive oil pressure to keep it lubricated.

 Engines in these market areas, practically all over the United States, began to show up in dealers for engine failures while still under warranty.